Has the Constitution Failed Us?

 I have a LOT of respect for anyone who fights for liberty.
 Undoubtedly, many who subscribe to socialism, anarchism, or even democracy believe they are doing just that.
 So I do respect that, but I also frown upon the fact that so little objective research has been done on their part before going out to fight.

-We should also address the idea that governments do not just grow out of control on their own.
-Instead, it is people inside of the government which make it grow out of control.
-Or perhaps it was the people who elected the politicians who demanded it grow out of control?
-Or perhaps the people with social ideals that believe taking from their neighbor to give to another are the ones who are primarily responsible?
-Or better yet, maybe it was the people who refused to do anything about the politicians they elected that grew the government out of control?
+We should also address the idea that governments do not just grow out of control independently.
+Instead, the people inside the government make it grow out of control.
+Or perhaps the people who elected the politicians demanded it grows out of control?
+Or maybe the people with social ideals that believe in taking from their neighbor to give to another are the ones who are primarily responsible?
+Or better yet, perhaps it was the people who refused to do anything about the politicians they elected that grew the government out of control.

 Regardless of which is correct, what I am trying to convey here is that we need to put the blame back on the people.
-I advocate this because this nation was supposed to have a government-created for the people and, more importantly, by the people.
-The common denominator is the people, but currently, it is the people who refuse to take the blame for their inaction.
-For example, people placing the blame on a piece of paper or a flag.
+I advocate this because this nation was supposed to have a government created for the people and, more importantly, by the people.
+The common denominator is the people, but currently, the people refuse to take the blame for their inaction.
+For example, people place the blame on a piece of paper or a flag.

 We need to understand this simple concept.
-Experiments are scientific procedures undertaken to make a discovery, test a hypothesis, or demonstrate a known fact.
+Experiments are scientific procedures undertaken to discover, test a hypothesis, or demonstrate a known fact.
 Pretty basic stuff, right?

 Nations have formed since the time of the creation of our own.
-Some of these nations have taken our ideas, improved upon them, and are doing pretty good.
+Some nations have taken our ideas, improved upon them, and are doing pretty well.
 Still, the U.S. has faltered in many ways, and the people are starting to figure out that these social changes were not exactly the great changes they were promised.
-However, we should always remember that the PEOPLE asked for these changes, to begin with.
+However, we should always remember that the PEOPLE asked for these changes.
 As a result, the government got HUGE.
 When the government got huge, it got bad; some might go so far as to say it became corrupt.

 The irony is that our Founders warned us that if the PEOPLE ALLOWED the government to grow, we would see tyranny.
 They warned us, and here we are.
-They even told us what we were supposed to do about it, but now people are too scared.
-Is any of this really the fault of the idea?
+They even told us what we should do about it, but now people are too scared.
+Is any of this the fault of the idea?
 Of course not!
 To suggest such a thing is fundamentally asinine.

-The problem I see here is that there are quite a few people who are just dead set at saying that a “Federalist” position is a bad one.
+The problem I see here is that quite a few people are just dead set on saying that a “Federalist” position is a bad one.
 And in doing so, they take the approach that the Constitution does not provide a benefit.
 This is extremely naïve, and nothing could be further from the truth.
 THINK:

 - Did the Constitution fail us?